 As far as polyglots go, Azren is somewhat novice, with only about four languages under his belt (he’s currently working on Mandarin, his fifth).
-Still, in the few years he’s been active, he has created an impressive amount of content helping people learn English, French and Spanish, as well as tracking his own progress.
+Still, he has created an impressive amount of content helping people learn English, French and Spanish, as well as tracking his own progress.
+Most recently, he’s been making almost exclusively French and Spanish lessons, which makes this a great resource if you’re learning either of those languages.

 Azren posts to his YouTube Channel, as well as Medium, Facebook and his own website.
 His excitement for language is infectious, and he creates a lot of interactive content to engage his audience.
-Following him is like meeting with a learning partner without having to leave your home.
+Following him is like having with a learning partner without having to leave your home.

 Ambie Gonzalez — Ambie Gonzalez TV

 If you want a polyglot who doubles as a travel vlogger, Ambie Gonzalez is a great option.
-She makes videos in Spanish, Portuguese, English and Korean, and she travels all around the world.
-Gonzalez is the polyglot who comes across as a typical YouTuber; her YouTube channel mixes language advice in with things like the “Mexican Candy Challenge” and videos of her singing along to music.
+Sadly, she stopped updating her YouTube in 2019, but during her years active she made videos in Spanish, Portuguese, English and Korean, all while traveling around the world.
+Gonzalez is a polyglot who comes across as a more typical YouTuber; her YouTube channel mixes language advice in with things like the “Mexican Candy Challenge” and videos of her singing along to music.

 Gonzalez has a number of videos that feature helpful tips and tricks to learn languages.
 Her YouTube channel is also great because she tells entertaining stories in various languages.
 This way, you can practice listening to a language with a lot of guidance, and in a way that holds your attention.

 Paul Jorgensen — Langfocus

 Paul Jorgensen is one of those American polyglots who is truly a student of language.
 When asked how many languages he speaks in a Q&A a year ago, he chose to list just the languages he’d invested a significant amount of time in: Biblical Hebrew, Modern Hebrew, Biblical Aramaic, Old English, Arabic, Japanese, Indonesian, French, Tagalog, Esperanto and Italian.
 That list in itself is pretty long, but after watching his videos, you’d be hard-pressed to find a language he hasn’t spent at least a little time studying.